SillyTavern/SillyTavern-Docs/Usage/Core Concepts/groupchats.md

 Characters are drafted based on the order they are presented in the group members list.
 No other rules apply.

+### Group generation handling mode

+This setting decides how to handle the character information of the group chat members.
+No matter the choice, the group chat history is always shared between all the members.

+#### Swap character cards

+Default mode.
+Every time the message is generated, only the character card information of the active speaker is included in the context.

+#### Join character cards

+The information of all of the group members (excluding muted if they aren't the current speaker) is combined into one in their list order.
+This can help in cases when altering large chunks of the context is undesirable, e.g. with llama.cpp.

+The following fields are being combined:

+1. Description
+2. Scenario, if not overridden for the chat
+3. Personality
+4. Message examples
+5. Character notes / Depth prompts

+**Important!** Please be aware that due to how the typical character card is structured, the use of this mode can lead to unexpected behavior, including but not limited to: characters being confused about themselves, having merged personalities, uncertain traits, etc.

 ### Other Group Chat menu options

 #### Mute Character